unic/frontend-checklists/precoding.md

 - [ ] External Libraries
 	- Do I need the whole functionality that library is offering or only a small subset?
 Maybe it's possible to import only part of it, (for example - lodash merge, vs whole lodash lib)

+- [ ] Is the module requiring AJAX?
+	- [ ] Is there a transaction-success state?
+	- [ ] Is there / is needed a transaction-success confirmation for the user?
+	- [ ] Is there a transaction-fail state?
+	- [ ] Is there / is needed a transaction-fail alert for the user?
+	- [ ] Is there a transaction-loading state?